Piccolomini Altarpiece: Description

-The architectural structural of the altar was inspired by the altarpiece made by Bregno in Rome's Santa Maria del Popolo, with a large niche containing the true altar and surrounded by a triumphal arch.
+The architectural structure of the altar was inspired by the altarpiece made by Bregno in Rome's Santa Maria del Popolo, with a large niche containing the true altar and surrounded by a triumphal arch.
 The decoration in bas-relief contains motifs like festoons, garlands, cornucopias, vases, palms, candelabras, winged heads, dolphins, and tridents, among others.
 The decorations also include numerous half moons, which refer to the coat of arms of the Piccolomini.
 The decorations higher up were executed with less care than those on the lower levels.

 To the sides, above the clients' coat of arms, there is a double register composed of niches framed by lesene, which contain the statues.
 Two similar niches are in the cornice of the altar, and a larger, central tympanum niche contains the statue of Madonna and Child by Giovanni di Cecco.
 The Madonna and Child predates the altar by over a hundred years.

 Originally, there would have been 14 statues representing all the saints dear to the clients, the Piccolomini family and the city of Siena.
 Six in the side niches, three in the central niche where the Madonna and Child is now, two on the side pedestals above the cornice, and three on the three pedestals above the tympanum.
 These were never completed, however.

 The remaining statues are, below and on the left side: